andrealachi/SWG-Documentation/documentation/tables/faohorizonnotationtype.md

 ## Definition

->A code system that denotes horizons in which the same dominant soil forming processes has been active similarly.
-This code summarizes many observations of the soil description and gives an impression about the genetic processes that have formed the soil .[^1]
+"*A code system that denotes horizons in which the same dominant soil forming processes has been active similarly.
+This code summarizes many observations of the soil description and gives an impression about the genetic processes that have formed the soil.*"[^1]
 > [^1]: European Commission – Joint Research Centre (JRC),
 **INSPIRE Data Specification on Soil – Technical Guidelines**,
 D2.8.III.3.